-Part I. Self-study: Two weeks before the workshop begins we will send you a link with access to interactive instructional material and video case studies to dip into.
-Use this package to brush up on your background knowledge in your own time.
-Reflect on what you’d like to get from the course and identify a sustainability topic in your setting that you might like to learn more about.
+Part I. Self-study: Two weeks before the workshop begins we will send you a link with access to a 4-hour interactive package with video case studies.
+After working through the materials in your own time, you are invited to identify a sustainability topic in your setting that you might like to learn more about.

 Part III.
-Work-in-progress presentations (advanced courses only): A few months after the workshop you will have an opportunity to share your work and receive further advice from peers and instructors.
+Work-in-progress presentations (advanced courses only): A few months after the workshop you will have an opportunity to share your work and receive further input from peers and instructors.

 Introduction to Sustainable Healthcare £120 + VAT

 This is an overview of the relationship between the health sector and the climate crisis.
 How does the health system contribute to climate change?
 How can clinical practices become sustainable?
 Using case studies from the NHS, you will gain a foundation for work in your area and prepare for more specialized issues in the advanced courses.
 The course is made up of a 4-hour interactive self-study online module and a 4-hour workshop.
 The Faculty of Public Health has accredited this training course for 3 CPD credits for self-study plus 3 CPD credits for the online workshop.
 More information is here.

 Green space contributes to physical and mental wellbeing and offers therapeutic benefits for recovery from illness.
 Research from around the world demonstrates that 'green' prescriptions are increasingly being used by healthcare professionals.
 This course explores the evidence, showcases examples of green prevention and therapy and illustrates how you can integrate these into your own practice.
 The course is intended for healthcare professionals in primary and secondary care, including mental health, rehabilitation, diabetes or musculoskeletal conditions, and those who want to look after their staff and manage services differently.
 More information is here.